 We found that conventional forms of printed musical scores, as supported by tools like OpenMusic, were unable to support the rich data representations that composers normally use.
-We extended Musink's model to support graphical musical objects drawn on paper.
-This new model allows users to draw arbitrary symbols along the timeline of a musical piece.
+We extended Musink's model to support rich musical notation drawn on paper.
+This allows users to draw arbitrary symbols along the timeline of a musical piece (Figure 13).
 Users can interact with them using Musink gestures as they do with printed symbols like notes and rests.
-Although not recognized in the present version of the tool, such symbols could also be linked with other parts of a score through their position in the score's timeline.
+Even if not recognized, such symbols can be linked with other parts of a musical score through their position in the score's timeline.

-We also support the use of graphs, treating them as a special type of musical object.
-In Musink, graphs are represented by a list of x-y coordinates.
+We also support the use of graphical gestures and parameters, and graphs (Figure 14), treating them as a special type of musical object.
+In Musink, graphical data are represented through lists of x-y coordinates.
 This representation can be transmitted to OpenMusic through Musink's user interface.
-OpenMusic provides advanced tools for editing such graphical data and processing it with other musical objects.
+OpenMusic provides advanced tools for editing graphical data and processing them with other musical objects.
+Accordingly, Musink's syntax was enhanced to enable interactions with graph data and link it with other musical representations.
+Users can use Musink to point to and select graphical data, specify temporal ranges, and attach parameters and function identifiers.